esulu/esulu.github.io/README.md

 - [x] icons
 - [x] Search engine optimization
 - [x] Make the menu button appear/disappear depending on scroll
-- [ ] Start on home page when refreshed

 ### Optional
 - [ ] ~~Make it so the link stays static when navigating different sections~~